IBSim/VirtualLab/docs/source/intro.rst

 Introduction
 ============

-VirtualLab (VL) is a python package which enables the user to run Finite Element (FE) simulations completely via the command line.
+VirtualLab is a python package which enables the user to run Finite Element (FE) simulations completely via the command line.
 The pre and post processing is carried out using the software SALOME, while the FE solver CodeAster is used for the simulation.
 While this package has been written for command line use some capabilites have been included to use the GUI for debugging and training.

 Setup
 *****